 Fully‐admitted students are encouraged to enroll full‐time with OSU in their first term before requesting permission to participate in the DPP.

 Sponsored Students should seek written approval from their sponsor before applying for the DPP or Concurrent Enrollment.

 If you have an OSU tuition remission scholarship (ICSP, International Provost, OIS, etc.), consult with the International Scholarships coordinator.

 Deadline is typically 3 weeks prior to the beginning of each term.

 Students on a vacation term can choose to:

 Remain in the US and not enroll in classes (as long as they maintain health insurance coverage)

 Return to their home country

-Degree-seeking students who wish to take a term off other than summer term may be eligible if they have been fully enrolled for the previous 3 terms (including summer) and should meet with an international student advisor to determine eligibility.
-Please note that if you decide to take a vacation term outside of summer term, you must register full-time for the next three consecutive terms before being allowed to take another vacation term (this may include summer).
+Students who wish to take a term off other than summer term may be eligible if they have been fully enrolled for the previous 3 terms (including summer) and should meet with an international student advisor to determine eligibility.
+If you decide to take a vacation term outside of summer term, you must register full-time for the next three consecutive terms before being allowed to take another vacation term including the following summer.